Accelerating Your Understanding and Use of Software Technology

 - Stencils so you can create your own force field analysis or service-oriented architecture diagrams similar to those used in this book: click here.

-Are you looking for a way to get started with Web services and service-oriented architectures?
+Are you looking for a way to get started with Web services and Cloud Computing?
 Check out www.service-architecture.com.
 That site features free articles, product listings, and services that can be used to develop a service-oriented architecture:

 - Online articles that provide an extensive overview of Web services, related standards, and technologies that can be used in a service-oriented architecture.
 There are over 450 pages of articles.